 With free roaming poultry (chickens and turkeys) such as we have at our farm, there is still social conflict and clear evidence of social hierarchies and dominance disputes between individual pairs of birds, but it is minimized.
 A bird can choose to go elsewhere to hunt up some fresh grass or bugs rather than have to fight for a place at the only feeders or waterers or nesting boxes available, as captive birds must.
 Dominance and social hierarchy becomes evident only when we bring out some treats, like grapes for the turkeys.
 In reality, the access to special treats is provided to — (wait for it) the first ones to notice!
 At least until the higher ranking birds notice, and then those birds can and do command a greater share unless we distribute so many that there’s no limit to the resource and/or distribute the treats over such a broad area that no one feels pressured and/or cannot possibly control the whole area.

 Research on pigs demonstrates that given sufficient square footage per pig, aggression declines dramatically, because there is enough space for the pigs to avoid encroaching on the personal space of other pigs (a resource for any social animal).
 Humans get trampled to death by each other at exits to crowded spaces, not open fields.

-Put dogs in a very small space and strictly control their resources as was done with the captive birds, and yes, you're going to see behaviors (or a greater intensity) that you may not see among dogs who live with more space and more resources available.
+Put dogs in a very small space and strictly control their resources as was done with the captive birds, and yes, you’re going to see behaviors (or a greater intensity or frequency of behavior) that you may not see among dogs who live with more space and more resources available.
 Ask anyone who has worked in a kennel or shelter, or who has many dogs in a relatively small area.
-But assuming that a resource rich environment can be assessed using a model based on restricted resource environments and captive populations - there's the rub, and it rubs both ways.
+But assuming that a resource rich environment can be assessed using a model based on restricted resource environments and captive populations – there’s the rub, and it rubs both ways.